Registering a business as a minor

 Limited legal capacity

-This is the most formal option and only possible if you are 16 or older.
+This is only possible if you are 16 or older.
 You can petition the district court to grant you limited legal capacity, giving you the same rights as an 18-year-old.
 This means you will be able to sign contracts and open a business account (check this with your bank to be sure).
-With limited legal capacity, you will not have to ask your parents for permission.
+With limited legal capacity, you do not have to ask your parents for permission.

 Difficult words

 If you want to start a business but do not understand every word you come across, check our glossary for young entrepreneurs.
-In the glossary, you can find out exactly what words like trustee, limited legal capacity, legal form, business register, and parental authority mean.
+In the glossary, you can find out the exact meaning for words like authorised representative, limited legal capacity, legal form, business register, and parental authority.